AVGP/50linesofcode/post-raw/2016-03-17-five-rules-to-stay-sane-and-efficient-when-handling-downtimes.md

 1. Stay calm (no, **really**)
 2. Think out loud and be precise
-3. Remove noise & distractions
+3. Remove noise &amp; distractions
 4. Bundle up external communication
 5. Keep a paper trail for later